 DFIN may post links to third party websites as a service to you.
 These third-party websites are operated by companies that are outside of our control and your activities at those third-party websites will be governed by the policies and practices of those third parties.
 We encourage you to review the privacy policies of these third parties before disclosing any information, as we are not responsible for the privacy policies of those websites.

 Changes to this Privacy Notice

 DFIN reserves the right at its absolute discretion to change this Privacy Notice from time to time.
-If this Privacy Notice changes, the revised version will be posted at the “Privacy Notice” link on the Site’s home page.
-In the event that the change is significant or material, we will notify you of such a change by revising the link on the home page to read “Newly Revised Privacy Notice.”
+If this Privacy Notice changes, the revised version will be posted at the “Privacy Notice” link on our Site’s home page.
+In the event the change is significant we will revise the link on the home page to read “Newly Revised Privacy Notice.”
 Please check the Privacy Notice frequently.
 Your continued use of our sites constitutes acceptance of such changes in the Privacy Notice, except where further steps are required by applicable law.
-This Privacy Notice was last updated in October 30, 2018.
+This Privacy Notice was last updated on June 16th, 2023.

 How to Contact Us

-If you have any questions regarding DFIN’s privacy practices, the use of your personal data, or about this Privacy Notice, please contact us at:
+If you have any questions regarding DFIN’s privacy practices, the use of your personal information, or about this Privacy Notice, please contact us at: